**This article is continuously updated with the latest developments.

 However, travel warnings remain in place for more than 160 countries outside of Europe.

-However, Maas has been hesitant around restarting tourism.
+Maas had been hesitant around restarting tourism.
 In April, he warned against a race to restart tourism claiming it “will lead to unacceptable risks” and possibly longer lockdowns.

 This comes after Interior Minister Horst Seehofer (CSU) announced on 13 May that Germany will gradually reopen its borders starting 16 May.
 While the border with Luxembourg fully reopened on 16 May, border controls with France, Switzerland, and Austria will be loosened until 15 June, according to an agreement reached with each of these countries.
 The German and Danish governments are still negotiating an end date to those controls.